robertbenson/utc_java/README.md

 While the _world_ operates on UTC time, displaying the UTC time back to the user in the majority of situations will not be helpful or desireable.
 It will need to be converted back to time zones, that may be using daylight saving time.

 Converting back from UTC to local time needs a time zone and its associated offset.
+What is local to the developer, may not be local to where the data is stored and processed.
+It is not unusual for data to be stored and processed offsite, possibly in a different country.
+For this reason, the offset in minutes may be stored with the date time.

 These are just an example of some java time zone id's, at time of writing there are 628.